 Austin, TX board-certified Plastic and Reconstructive Surgeon Dr. Ned Snyder IV has consulted with many women about cosmetic surgery to reduce their large breasts with a breast reduction.
-At Breast and Body Center of Austin, reshaping the breast into a smaller size can help women with uncomfortably large breasts alleviate pain in the back and shoulders from the weight, irritated skin, and limited physical movement.
+At Snyder Plastic Surgery at The Breast and Body Center, reshaping the breast into a smaller size can help women with uncomfortably large breasts alleviate pain in the back and shoulders from the weight, irritated skin, and limited physical movement.
 This surgery is not just about aesthetics, and women requesting a breast reduction usually want to have lighter, firmer, more proportionate breasts.

 Some women struggle for many years (even from puberty) with this weight on their chest, and have tried to lose weight to decrease the size of their breast.
 However, sometimes even diet and exercise fail to produce results.
 Dr. Snyder is a very experienced surgeon who can remove the excess tissue and artistically reshape the breasts to be symmetrical and in proportion with the rest of the body.
-During a private consultation at Breast and Body Center of Austin, all the details of the surgery will be explained in full detail after a physical examination and medical history is discussed.
+During a private consultation at Snyder Plastic Surgery at The Breast and Body Center, all the details of the surgery will be explained in full detail after a physical examination and medical history is discussed.
 Call our office in Austin, or Round Rock for a consultation.

 Breast Reduction Reviews

 "Breast reduction.. love love love Snyder and Team - Dr Snyder is the best in Austin area, his assistant Jen is also the BEST, she was so professional and friendly, they make the best team in Austin.
 I love my body, minimal scaring and with minimal recovery time.
 If you are doing something as big as changing your body and appearance.. you need to go see Jen and the Snyder team.
 I will not trust anyone else...
 I am looking to going back to him..."- A.N. / RealSelf / Nov 27, 2017